mickem/medin.name.temperature/README.md

 ## Need Help, Have questions or remarks?

+## Roadmap
+This is an early beta version, so currently the features are limited but basic functionality is there and the app is usable.
+Some things which are planne din the near future are:

+* Configure indivdual temperature bounds for zones
+* notification for when temperature gos out of bounds
+* Create a virtual thermometers:
+  * Allows insights
+  * Individual bounds
+  * Individual trigger cards
+* ...

 ## Donate
 If you like the app, consider buying me a beer!
 [![Paypal donate][pp-donate-image]][pp-donate-link]